h2oai/h2o-3/h2o-docs/src/product/data-science/target-encoding.rst

 - ``inflection_point``: User can override the ``inflection_point`` value defined on the model.
 - ``smoothing``: User can override the ``smoothing`` value defined on the model.
 - ``noise``: User can override the ``noise`` value defined on the model.
-- ``as_training``: User should set this parameter to True/TRUE when transforming the training dataset.
+- ``as_training``: User should set this parameter to True/TRUE when transforming the training dataset, and leave it to False/FALSE when applying to non-training data.
 Defaults to False/FALSE.

 Example